Cobora2001/DAI_Practical_Work_4/README.md

 curl.exe -i -X GET http://127.0.0.1:8080/dashboard/4
 ```

-Expected output (In our case, we had added 2 movies before doing this test):
+Expected output (In our case, we had added 2 movies before doing this test, so our output represents that):

 ```txt